 Alternative Dispute Resolution options

 Through mediation or settlement negotiations with your children and their spouse, you may be able to reach mutually agreed arrangements about the time you spend and communication you have with your grandchildren.
-The agreement you reach can be included in a written agreement called a Parenting Plan which is between your children and their spouse.
-A Parenting Plan is not legally binding or enforceable but will be considered by a Court, if there are later difficulties.
+The agreement you reach can be included in a written agreement called a parenting plan which is a formal agreement between your children and their spouse.
+A parenting plan is not legally binding or enforceable but will be considered by a court if there are later disputes.

 Applying to the Court

-If you have been prevented from seeing your grandchildren, you are able to rely on the Family Law Act 1975 to apply to the Court seeking orders in relation to spending time with your grandchildren, including communication with them, or in some circumstances seeking an order that they live with you.
-As a grandparent, you are able to do this despite the parents of the children being together or separated.
+If you have been prevented from seeing your grandchildren, you are able to rely on the Family Law Act 1975 to apply to the court.
+You may seek orders that allow you to communicate with your grandchildren, spend time with them, or in some circumstances even live with them.
+As a grandparent, you are able to do this whether or not the parents of the children are together or separated.

-What often occurs when a family relationship breaks down is that the grandparents will only be able to spend time with their grandchildren when their son or daughter is spending time with them.
-The Family Law Act 1975 recognises the importance of children having a relationship with their extended family members including grandparents, however, what is in the best interests of the child will remain the Court’s priority.
+What often occurs when a family relationship breaks down is that the grandparents will only be able to spend time with their grandchildren when their child is spending time with them.
+The Family Law Act 1975 recognises the importance of children having a relationship with their extended family members including grandparents, however, what is in the best interests of the child will remain the court’s priority.

 We know that the divorce process can be strenuous for both parties.
 If you would like more information on how we can assist you with your property settlement matter or any other family law matters, do not hesitate to contact us on 9963 9800 or via our contact page.